piinalpin/flask-project/README.md

 # Flask Project

-How to create flask project with virtual environment and Python 3
+How to create flask project with virtual environment and Python 3 and templating with bootstrap framework

 ## Getting Started